 Written By: Collin Kannenberg

 As a golf fan, this is arguably the best weekend of the year.
-The Masters is underway today and with it comes another year of expectations for Tiger to finally claim the green jacket once again while odds favorite Rory McIlroy looks to continue his hot play and claim the victory after his epic collapse in the 2015 Masters.
+The Masters is underway today and with it comes another year of expectations for Tiger to finally claim the green jacket once again.
+Meanwhile, odds on favorite Rory McIlroy looks to continue his hot play and claim the victory and put behind him his epic collapse in the 2015 Masters.
 Hosting the Masters since 1934, Augusta National Golf Club located in Augusta, GA has gone through changes throughout the decades but iconic features such as Amen Corner and Rae’s Creek still remain.
 As you can imagine, hosting a PGA Tournament takes a lot of work to get the course up to standards.
 This is something that Erin Hills Superintendent Zach Reineking has experienced first hand when preparing for the 2017 US Open Championship.

 “There for sure is kind of a hangover where you put all that effort into getting prepared for the US Open and then once it’s over you start with ok now what do we do?
 For us, that hangover lasted just a short period of time because we market ourselves as a daily facility where a lot of people come out and play Erin Hills and we are a destination golf course.”